ConceptJunkie/quote/readme.txt

-This is a collection of quotes I have been curating since 1989.
+This is quote database I've been curating since 1989.

-Everything in this file is in the public domain to the best of my knowledge, and the contents have been edited to my personal tastes.
-I have tried to eliminate anything really offensive and would consider the contents generally SFW.
+Everything in here is, to my best knowledge, in the public domain.

+It has been edited to suit my tastes and interests, and I have made a serious effort to keep it family-friendly, although I can make no guarantees, given that there are over 140,000 quotes in here.

+There are also a lot of duplicates, and I have been making an effort to eliminate those, but have not yet attempted to automate that process.

-The file is strictly ASCII and consists of quotes formatted to fit in 80 columns separated by '%' on a line by itself.
+The file format is very simple and similar to 'fortune'.
+The quotes are ASCII text, wrapped to fit in 80 columns and each quote is separated by a single percent sign on a line.
+Python code to index and display quotes is included.

-There are still a lot of duplicates, a lot of poorly formatted quotes and other weird things.
-I perform a little bit of clean-up every once in a while, and add stuff when I find something interesting.
+Donations of more material are welcome.

 Rick Gutleber
 rickg@his.com